Russellville Daily Weather Forecast - NewsBreak

 Russellville Daily Weather Forecast

-RUSSELLVILLE, AR(Updated at 8am ET)Here's your weather forecast for the next four days.
+RUSSELLVILLE, MO(Updated at 8am ET)Here's your weather forecast for the next four days.

 Sunny during the day; while mostly clear overnight